JavaScript-NZ/nzjscon-website/_sections/attending.md

 {% assign full_base_url = custom_url %}

 ## Attending the conference
-__Tickets will go on sale in late 2016__.
+__Tickets will go on sale in ~~late 2016~~ January__.
 Sign up for our low-volume announcement mailing list to find out when they are available.
 We promise to not spam you, and to not pass your email address onwards.

 {% include mailing-list.html %}